davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

             /*
-                Suppose that in 40% of all appointments an assistant needs to take part in the appointment:
+                Suppose that in 40% of all appointments, an assistant needs to take part in the appointment:
                 20 days * 4 dentists * 8 appointments per day * 0.6 (change of dentist not needing an assistant) = 384
                 20 days * 2 assistants * 8 appointments per day * 0.4 (change of dentist needing an assistant) = 128
                 So in 20 working days 384 + 128 = 512 appointments can be scheduled.